 - 1. Regular attendance is expected for all classes. - 2.
-Attendance is verified within Canvas for all courses. - 3.
-Students must notify the faculty in case of an absence during test times at least one hour prior to the scheduled test time.
+Attendance is verified within Canvas for all courses.

 Methods of Instruction (face-to-face and online)

 - Discussion boards

 - Recorded lectures

 - Assigned textbook readings

 - Quizzes

 - PowerPoint presentations

 - Online coursework

 - Case study

 - Self-reflection/Peer review

 - Students are expected to be "active learners."
 It is a basic assumption of the instructor that students will be involved (beyond the materials and lectures presented in the course) in discovering, processing, and applying the course information using peer-reviewed journal articles, researching additional information and examples on the Internet, and discussing course material and clinical experiences with their peers.